ktangsali/physicsnemo-sym/examples/airfoil_pinn/README.md

 mpirun -np 2 python airfoil.py
 ```

 Since this is training in a purely physics-based fashion, there is no dataset required.
-Instead, we generate the geometry using the Modulus Sym's geometry module and a custom sampler, which is defined in `custom_airfoil_geometry.py`.
+Instead, we generate the geometry using the PhysicsNeMo Sym's geometry module and a custom sampler, which is defined in `custom_airfoil_geometry.py`.

 ### Post-Processing